-In terms of the hardware properties of state-of-the-art supercomputers, the most drastic change during the last decade has been on the node-level performance, whereas network topologies across the nodes and node numbers have been relatively steady with a thousand to ten thousand nodes on the top machines.
-For these reasons, algorithmic components and data structures that have low communication requirements are essential to balance inter-core latencies with increasing intra-node performance, which can rely on hybrid parallelism, matrix-free algorithms to relax the memory bandwidth requirements \cite{bauer17matrixfree,bauer18matrixfree,kronbichler2016comparison}, as well as wide vectorization or offloading to GPUs \cite{kronbichler2019gpu}.
-These components can be integrated in the form of execution policies for the matrix-vector products in the smoothers and level transfer operators.
+The hardware properties of state-of-the-art supercomputers have evolved most rapidly in terms of the node-level performance in the last decade, whereas network topologies across the nodes and node numbers have been relatively steady with a thousand to ten thousand nodes on the top machines.
+For these reasons, algorithmic components and data structures that have low communication requirements are essential to balance inter-node latencies with increasing intra-node performance, which can rely on hybrid parallelism, matrix-free algorithms to relax the memory bandwidth requirements \cite{bauer17matrixfree,bauer18matrixfree,kronbichler2016comparison,kronbichler2019fast}, as well as wide vectorization or offloading to GPUs, see e.g.~\cite{kronbichler2019gpu} and references therein.
+These node-level optimizations provide fast matrix-vector products for use in smoothers and level transfer, including nearest-neighbor communication in the network.
 The main focus of the present work is on the algorithmic framework of local smoothing multigrid targeting the inter-node case of large-scale parallel computations with MPI on meshes with adaptive refinement.
 The components are flexible and allow for an arbitrary element degree, various conforming or non-conforming elements, as well as systems of equations, extending previous work on massively parallel multigrid \cite{MayBrown14,HPGMGv1,SundarStadlerBiros15,Rudi15,GholamiMalhotraSundarBiros16}.
-Our contribution is integrated into the {\dealii{}} finite element library and available as open-source software \cite{dealII90}.
+Our contribution is integrated into the {\dealii{}} finite element library and available as open-source software \cite{dealII91,dealii2019design}.

+Our approach shown here can be summarized as a geometric multigrid method on adaptively refined meshes.
+Each V-cycle is built from smoother, transfer, and coarse solver operators that are equivalent to the serial method, while the work and data structures are distributed in parallel.
+In practice, it is common to use Krylov methods, like conjugate gradient, and perform a multigrid cycle as a preconditioner instead of using multigrid as the solver.
+This is the approach we use in the numerical examples.

 The remainder of this work is structured as follows.
 In \S\ref{sec:gmg}, we present the geometric multigrid algorithm based on local smoothing.
 The components for parallel execution in terms of the mesh infrastructure, supported by an efficiency analysis of one particular partitioning strategy, are given in \S\ref{sec:parallel}.
 Performance results are shown in \S~\ref{sec:performance} and the work is concluded in \S~\ref{sec:conclusions}.